Obituary of Roy Osmond

 Dad, we will think about you tomorrow and as the years come and go ~ we will think of you forever because we love you so.

 Cremation has taken place at Bayview Gardens and Cemetery in Burlington, Ontario.
 A celebration of life will take place at a private family service in Ontario on Saturday, March 2.
 A family service will take place in Grand Falls-Windsor, NL at a later date.
-Until the time of his final service in Newfoundland, he has been entrusted into the care of Hoskins Funeral Home in Grand Falls-Windsor.To send flowers to the family of Roy Osmond, please visit Tribute Store
+Until the time of his final service in Newfoundland, he has been entrusted into the care of Hoskins Funeral Home in Grand Falls-Windsor.To send flowers to the family or plant a tree in memory of Roy Osmond, please visit Tribute Store

 Who We Are: